European-XFEL/Karabo/doc/concepts/general_concepts.rst

-*Bound* devices may be implemented either in C++ using the application programming interface (API), introduced in Section :ref:`cpp_api`, or using the Python API described in Section :ref:`python_api`. bound devices must **not** be implemented using the middle-layer device Python API, as this is not feature complete in this respect, e.g. it does not allow for strict typing.
+*Bound* devices may be implemented either in C++ using the application programming interface (API), introduced in Section :ref:`cpp_api`, or using the Python API described in Section :ref:`python_api`.
+Bound devices must **not** be implemented using the middle-layer device Python API, as this is not feature complete in this respect, e.g. it does not allow for strict typing.